Elena440Hz/predictionPY/README.md

 # Diabetes Prediction Model

 This project implements a machine learning model to predict the likelihood of diabetes based on certain medical measurements.
 The model is trained on the Pima Indians Diabetes Dataset.
-It was so hard thank goodness youtube videos exists and also it was thankfully six steps.
+It was so hard thank goodness youtube video exists and also it was thankfully six steps.

 ## Usage